 Industry 4.0 is the Fourth Industrial Revolution.
-It enables advanced manufacturing to connect big data and analytics with automation and robotics, improving cost, productivity, profitability and operations.
+It enables advanced manufacturers to connect big data and analytics with automation and robotics, improving cost, productivity, profitability and operations.

 The Internet of Things (IoT)